 An estimated 1 in 8 children will experience maltreatment before they reach the age of 18.1 For these children — as well as for their families, communities, and society at large — the burden is substantial.
-Children who experience abuse or neglect are at a significantly higher risk of involvement with the criminal justice system, developmental delays, mental health and substance abuse challenges, low academic achievement, delinquency, teen pregnancy, and a host of other negative outcomes, including diminished future productivity.2,3
+Children who experience abuse or neglect are at a significantly higher risk of developmental delays, mental health and substance abuse challenges, low academic achievement, delinquency and involvement with the criminal justice system, teen pregnancy, and a host of other negative outcomes, including diminished future productivity.2,3

 Cost of maltreatment

 Over the past several years, researchers have sought to understand the economic burden of child maltreatment.5 Research estimates the cost of nonfatal child maltreatment at $830,928 over a child’s lifetime.
-This estimate includes both the tangible costs associated with child abuse and neglect (i.e., those related to medical care, special education, criminal justice involvement, etc.) and the intangible costs of pain and suffering experienced by the child and the broader community.6 In total, the lifetime economic burden resulting from new cases of child maltreatment in the U.S. is estimated to be approximately $428 billion each year.
-The economic burden is even greater for cases involving children who experience fatal child maltreatment at $16.6 million per child.7
+This estimate includes both the tangible costs associated with child abuse and neglect (costs related to medical care, special education, criminal justice involvement and other areas) and the intangible costs of pain and suffering experienced by the child and the broader community.6 In total, the lifetime economic burden resulting from new non-fatal cases of child maltreatment in the U.S. is estimated to be approximately $563 billion per year.
+The economic burden is even greater ($592 billion) when cases involving children who experience fatal maltreatment are included.7